nishatandmusa/nishatandmusa.github.io/_posts/2023-01-05-15-Must-See-Waterfalls-in-Iceland.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/godafoss.jpg){: .align-center .width-pct-80}

 **How to visit Goðafoss:** There are two viewpoints on either side of the river.
 Parking is free on both sides.
 It’s a popular place in Iceland.
-Visit there early in the morning or late afternoon, to get this place less crowded.
+Visit there early in the morning or late afternoon to get this place with less crowd.